-Marketable securities are recorded at market value by reference to published price quotations in an active market, and are written down when the value is impaired on other-than-temporary basis, or when no other means exist to independently confirm the recorded value is reasonable.
+Marketable securities are recorded at market value by reference to published price quotations in an active market, and are written down when significant or prolonged decline in fair value has occurred by the balance sheet date, or when no other means exist to independently confirm the recorded value is reasonable.
 Realized gains or losses on the sale of securities are determined based on specific cost basis.
-Unrealized gains or losses for available-for-sale securities are recorded at market value and included in other comprehensive loss (income) on a guarterly basis.
+Unrealized gains or losses for available-for-sale securities are recorded at market value and included in other comprehensive loss (income) on a quarterly basis.